Guelphs and Ghibellines: Origins

 Guelph (often spelled Guelf; in Italian Guelfo, plural Guelfi) is an Italian form of the name of the House of Welf, the family of the dukes of Bavaria (including the namesake Duke Welf II of Bavaria, as well as Henry the Lion).
 The Welfs were said to have used the name as a rallying cry during the Siege of Weinsberg in 1140, in which the rival Hohenstaufens (led by Conrad III) used "Wibellingen" (the name of a castle today known as Waiblingen, as their cry; "Wibellingen" subsequently became Ghibellino in Italian).
 Thus, the Hohenstaufen faction became known as the Ghibellines and the Welfs eventually became known as the Guelphs.
 The Ghibellines were the imperial party, while the Guelphs supported the pope.

-The names were probably introduced to Italy during the reign of Frederick Barbarossa.
-When Frederick conducted military campaigns in Italy to expand imperial power there, his supporters became known as Ghibellines (Ghibellini).
-The Lombard League and its allies were defending the liberties of the urban communes against the Emperor's encroachments and became known as Guelphs (Guelfi).

-Broadly speaking, Guelphs tended to come from wealthy mercantile families, whereas Ghibellines were predominantly those whose wealth was based on agricultural estates.
-Guelph cities tended to be in areas where the emperor was more of a threat to local interests than the pope, and Ghibelline cities tended to be in areas where the enlargement of the Papal States was the more immediate threat.
-The Lombard League defeated Frederick at the Battle of Legnano in 1176.
+Cities more directly threatened by the enlargement of the Papal States tended to align with the Ghibelline faction, while the cities that wanted more autonomy from the Empire tended to belong to the Guelph faction.
+The clash between the municipalities of Northern Italy and imperial power originated in the struggle for investitures.
+The Guelph Lombard League defeated Emperor Frederick Barbarossa at the Battle of Legnano in 1176.
 Frederick recognized the full autonomy of the cities of the Lombard league under his nominal suzerainty.

-The division developed its dynamic in the politics of medieval Italy, and it persisted long after the confrontation between emperor and pope had ceased.
-Smaller cities tended to be Ghibelline if the larger city nearby was Guelph, as Guelph Republic of Florence and Ghibelline Republic of Siena faced off at the Battle of Montaperti, 1260.
+The conflict between the two factions dominated the politics of medieval Italy, and persisted long after the confrontation between emperor and pope had ceased.
+Smaller cities tended to be Ghibelline if the larger city nearby was Guelph.
+For example, Guelph Republic of Florence and Ghibelline Republic of Siena faced off at the Battle of Montaperti, 1260.
 Pisa maintained a staunch Ghibelline stance against her fiercest rivals, the Guelph Republic of Genoa and Florence.

-Adherence to one of the parties could, therefore, be motivated by local or regional political reasons.
-Within cities, party allegiances differed from guild to guild, rione to rione, and a city could easily change party after the internal upheaval.
-Moreover, sometimes traditionally Ghibelline cities allied with the Papacy, while Guelph cities were even punished with interdict.
+Local or regional political reasons motivated political alignments.
+Within cities, party allegiances differed from guild to guild, rione to rione, and a city could easily change party after internal upheavals.
+The conflicts between Guelphs and Ghibellines ended in the 14th century with the creation of a new situation, where the State and the laity began to withdraw from any ecclesiastical interference.

-Contemporaries did not use the terms Guelph and Ghibellines much until about 1250, and then only in Tuscany (where they originated), with the names "church party" and "imperial party" preferred in some areas.